ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning: Our ChartAssistant

 \subsection{Training}

 In our ChartSFT, we have a corresponding instruction $X_{q}$ and response $Y_{q}$ for each image $X_{V}$.
 We input these image-text pairs into the model.
 The objective is to minimize the cross-entropy loss of predicting the next token.
 To improve the generalization in various downstream tasks, we adopt a two-stage training pipeline to train our ChartAst-D and ChartAst-S below.
+Charts are special images that visualize the data and underlying relationships between elements in the chart.
+Understanding the numerical values and their meanings is a prerequisite for completing downstream tasks related to charts.
+Therefore, we employ Chart-to-Table translation as a pre-training task, aiming to enable the model to understand the correspondence between charts and tables, which has also been utilized as a part of a pre-training task in MMC \cite{liu2023mmc} and Matcha \cite{liu2022matcha}.

 \textbf{Stage \uppercase\expandafter{\romannumeral1}: Pretraining on Chart-to-table Translation.} Given a chart $X_V^{c2t}$, our goal is to convert the chart into a text-form table $Y_{q}^{c2t}$ under the instruction $X_q^{c2t}$.
 Here the superscript $c2t$ indicates the instruction-following data comes from the task of chart-to-table translation.
 Our training loss function for Stage \uppercase\expandafter{\romannumeral1} is given by